pinecoders/pinecoders.github.io/techniques/script_description/README.md

 ```
-The above text will look like this in your description:
+The above text will look like this in your script's page:

 [<img src="Overview.png">](https://www.pinecoders.com/techniques/script_description/Overview.png)